 Deep breathing and coughing help prevent pneumonia after surgery.
 Take a slow, deep breath and hold it for a second or two, then push the air our of your lungs with a deep, strong cough.
 For abdominal or chest surgeries, place a pillow over your incision and apply gentle pressure to this area as you cough.
-This helps support your incision and lessen your discomfort.
+This helps support your incision and lessens your discomfort.
 You may be asked to use an incentive spirometer.
 This is a small plastic device that encourages you to breathe effectively.
-Your preadmission nurse will teach you how to use the spirometer if you need one.
+Your preadmission nurse will teach you how to use the spirometer, if needed.

 Walking will help you recover faster and return to normal.
 Be sure to have help the first few times you get out of bed and begin walking.
 Don't overdo it.
 Gradually increase your activity.

 Your risk of forming a blood clot increases whenever the movement of blood is sluggish or if the blood vessel is diseased or damaged.
 To help prevent this from occurring, do these exercises every one to two hours when you are awake:

 - Push your toes toward the foot of the bed.
 Relax

 - Make circles with both ankles.
 Bend each knee

-Sequential compression devices (SCDS) have plastic sleeves that fit around your legs and a motor that attaches to the sleeves with tubing.
+Your doctor may order sequential compression devices (SCDS) with plastic sleeves that fit around your legs and a motor that attaches to the sleeves with tubing.
 This motor inflates and deflates the sleeves, which increases the blood flow in your legs.

 Breathe in slowly and deeply.
 As you breathe out slowly, feel yourself begin to relax and let the tension leave your body.
 Focus on breathing.

 Close your eyes and imagine a peaceful and comfortable place.
-Use this while breathing deeply, and thinking peaceful and relaxing thoughts.
+Use this while breathing deeply and thinking peaceful and relaxing thoughts.